“I tell’ee! Have nothin’ to do wi’it!”

 Culhwch could hear the voice still, echoing down through the long tree-bound ride but he would not listen to it.
 The old one stood in the doorway shaking his staff, willing his young charge to stop but knowing, all the while, it was to no avail.

-Culhwch ducked the low branches which threatened to sweep him off the horse as his horse’s hooves thudded into the green turf, his mind still on the dream.
-Every night now, since the feast of his return, the same dream.
-The same gold-bronze hair tied back with a velvet band which matched the blue of her eyes.
-Now everywhere he looked he saw her.
+His horse’s hooves thudded into the green turf, his mind still on the dream, ducking the low branches which threatened to sweep him off the horse on autopilot.
+Every night now since the feast he’d had the same dream of the gold-bronze hair tied back with a velvet band which matched the blue of her eyes.
+Now he saw her everywhere he looked.